 To consider a market as volatile, prices should fall or rise by more than 1% over a sustained period of time.

 Generally, volatility does happen frequently and a successful trader should learn how to deal with them properly.
-It is possible to benefit from the market in any status, only if you know how.
-One strategy to deal with a volatile market is to start small, and to choose your trades wisely.
+It is possible to benefit from the market in any status, only if you have the know-how.
+One strategy to deal with a volatile market is to start with a small forex account and to choose your trades wisely.
 Because volatile markets are unpredictable, it is important not to be overconfident, and to be willing to rapidly make changes when necessary.
 Leave the emotions out of your decisions, stay focused and track your trades.

 Market Liquidity and Volatility